pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ## Feature FAQs

-### How do I make use of TiDB Cloud’s HTAP capabilities?
+### How do I make use of TiDB Cloud's HTAP capabilities?

 Traditionally, there are two types of databases: Online Transactional Processing (OLTP) databases and Online Analytical Processing (OLAP) databases.
 OLTP and OLAP requests are often processed in different and isolated databases.
 With this traditional architecture, migrating data from an OLTP database to a data warehouse or data lake for OLAP is a long and error-prone process.